hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 - Write to `/path/to/output` and all its subdirectories without confirmation
 - Prompt to write to `/path/to/project/config` or its subdirectories (despite the broader allow rule existing)

 Path patterns support standard glob syntax and are normalized to absolute paths when comparing.
+Direct paths to folders will include all subcontent (i.e. /my/folder == /my/folder/**)

 ### Command-Based Permissions